nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

 - Diagrams updated to show additional problem and consultation linkages
 - Note added that diagrams do not include all possible linkages
 - Diagrams updated for medication resource relationships to correct intent labels typo
+- DocumentReference added as a profile returned for referrals and the associated diagram updated

 **Pages changed:**